 The Quatre-Quart is a kind of Pound Cake from Brittany, West of France.
 The meaning of Quatre-Quarts means four quarter (eggs, butter, flour and sugar).
 In this recipe you start by weighing the eggs first when you obtain the weigh eggs, you use the same weight for the butter, the flour, and the sugar.
-I added dried pitted Prunes but the original Quatre-Quart is eaten simple, without any topping.
+I added some dried pitted Prunes to the recipe.

 - 4 medium eggs (200g for me)

 - 200g of soft butter

 - 1 teaspoon of vanilla sugar